 the Hebrew name for Jesus.
 Dan knew that Yeshua means “salvation,” and after

 studying the prophecies in the Hebrew Scriptures concerning the Messiah, he came to believe that Yeshua is the one that he and the Jewish people have been waiting for.
 Dan and Dinah were married in August 1999 and joined the Jews for Jesus organization shortly thereafter.
-In August 2000, they moved to Israel, where they have been serving with the ministry since.
-In 2006, Dan was appointed as the director of Jews for Jesus Israel, the organization’s largest branch.
-In 2013 Dan completed his Master of Arts degree in Jewish ministry and leadership from Western Seminary.
-The Sereds have three children, Yael, Eithan and Yoav.
+In August 2000, they moved to Israel, where they have served with the ministry ever since.
+In 2006, Dan was appointed director of Jews for Jesus Israel, the organization’s largest branch.
+In 2013 Dan completed his Master of Arts degree in Jewish Ministry and Leadership from Western Seminary.
+The Sereds have three children: Yael, Eithan and Yoav.